Employee Assistance Program Guidelines

 These guidelines apply across all campuses of the University and apply to all eligible staff and members of their immediate families (as defined).

 |Eligible staff||Any member of the University staff who is employed at the time they contact the EAP Service Provider.|

 |Supervisors||Any Head of School, Head of Department, Director, Manager or Supervisor who has the responsibility for the management of staff.|

-Examples of issues that may benefit from the services available under the Employee Assistance Program include:
+Examples of issues that may benefit from the services available under the EAP include:

 Services available under the Employee Assistance Program include:

 A service provided under the Employee Assistance Program to all supervisors of the University.
 The Manager Help Desk provides advice and support to Supervisors with regard to staff management and/or other issues affecting their particular workplace. |

 The service is free and confidential and is available 24 hours a day, 7 days a week and can be utilised for up to six (6) sessions.

 |Career Assist||A service available to all eligible staff under the EAP, aimed at assisting individuals to identify and achieve their professional goals within and outside the University.|

 |EAP Service Provider||